Signed in as:

 WHY DRY?

-Dried flowers are truly special: having them on display in the winter when nothing else is in bloom can be a real delight - and they really do keep their form and colour for years and years, if kept in the right conditions!
+Having dried flowers on display in the winter when nothing else is in bloom can be a real delight - and they really do keep their form and colour for years and years, if kept in the right conditions.

 We love having the opportunity to experiment with different flower varieties and seeing what dries particularly well.
 Now, with five years' experience growing so many different annual and perennial flowers, we have been able to carefully select our favourites for drying.
 Each year we can't resist trying out another variety or two, so we are constantly expanding our repertoire and updating the 'look' of our dried bouquets.